The Importance of Telephone Communication to Business

 4. Some Things Are Better If Unwritten

 If you’re dealing with sensitive information, calling is usually a much safer alternative to emailing, texting, chatting, or faxing.
 If talking in person isn’t an option, a phone call is a much better option than potentially recording sensitive information that could be intercepted by prying eyes.
 Calling rather putting it into writing is a best practice that protects both you and the customer.
+According to the Harvard Business Review, many people still tend to overestimate their ability to convey the right tone or emotion in emails indicating that phone calls may be a better option to say it right.

 5. Safer When You’re On-The-Go